 If you are an EU citizen, you are allowed to vote in municipal elections under the same conditions as Dutch nationals.
 This means that you must be at least 18 years of age on the day of the election and you must be a resident of a particular municipality on the day on which the candidates are nominated.
 If you are a non-EU national, you may vote under the same conditions; however, you must also have been a legal resident of the Netherlands for a continuous period of at least five years.
 To vote for the water boards, you must be living in a 'watership', at least 18 years of age, and have Dutch/EU nationality or - if you are of another nationality - be a legal resident of the Netherlands.
-Only those of Dutch nationality may vote in the Provincial States-elections.
 For more information on whether you can be considered a legal resident for voting purposes, you can call the Ministry of Home Affairs (see the end of the chapter).